EricJMorgan/MineSweeper/README.md

-# MineSweeper_Highschool
+# MineSweeper
-A copy of my minesweeper game developed in java for a high school programming course
+A version of minesweeper created in Java.
+This game can be played on any windows 7 or 10 based machine with a java runtime environment installed.